photoprism/photoprism-docs/docs/user-guide/settings/general.md

 When disabled, album sharing and upload to remote services like ownCloud is not possible.

 #### :material-account: People ####
 When disabled, the people section is hidden.
-To prevent face detection in general you need to use the PHOTOPRISM_DISABLE_FACES or PHOTOPRISM_DISABLE_TENSORFLOW [config option](../../getting-started/config-options.md).
+To disable face detection while indexing, you may set `PHOTOPRISM_DISABLE_FACES` and/or `PHOTOPRISM_DISABLE_TENSORFLOW` to `"true"` in your [config](../../getting-started/config-options.md).

 #### :material-lock: Hide Private ####
 Excludes content marked as private from search results, shared albums, labels and places.